mvonwyl/epita/NLP/2022/02/README.md

 Implement your own naive Bayes classifier (the pseudo code can be found in the slides or the [book reference](https://web.stanford.edu/~jurafsky/slp3/)) or use [one provided by scikit-learn](https://scikit-learn.org/stable/modules/naive_bayes.html#multinomial-naive-bayes) combined with a [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).

 Go through the following steps.
-1. Create a pretreatment function which (2 points)
+1. (2 points) Take a look at the data and create an adapted preprocessing function which at least:
    1. Lower case the text.
    2. Remove punctuation (you can use `from string import punctuation` to ease your work).
-2. Train a naive Bayes classifier on the training set.
-(4 points)
+2. (4 points) Implement and train a naive Bayes classifier on the training data.
+Either:
+   * Code your own classifier following the algorithm given in class.
+   * Or use a scikit-learn [Pipeline](https://scikit-learn.org/stable/modules/compose.html#pipeline) with a [CountVectorizer]((https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) and [MultinomialNB](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html) classifier.
+(Recommended)
-3. Report the accuracy on both training and test set.
-(1 point)
+3. (1 point) Report the accuracy on both training and test set.
-4. Why is accuracy a sufficient measure of evaluation here?
-(1 point)
+4. (1 point) Why is accuracy a sufficient measure of evaluation here?
 5. **\[Bonus\]** What are the top 10 most important words (features) for each class? (bonus points)
    1. Look at the words with the highest likelihood in each class (if you use scikit-learn, you want to check `feature_log_prob_`).
    2. Remove stopwords (see [NLTK stopwords corpus](https://pythonspot.com/nltk-stop-words/)) and check again.
 6. Take at least 2 wrongly classified example from the test set and try explaining why the model failed.
 (1 point)

-## Stemming and Lemmatization
+## Stemming and Lemmatization **(4 points)**

 The two notebooks in this directory give examples on how to run stemming and lemmatization using NLTK or spaCy.
 Pick either stemming or lemmatization, and add the operation to your pretreatment.